keith-ng/Projects/DA - Game Sales Analysis/README.md

 The scope of this project will be limited to identifying consumer behaviour within transactions as data is not exhaustive and conditional on making at least one purchase within the game.

+Common business metrics such as AOV and ACV would inevitably be skewed, thus omitted in the scope of this project.

 ### Dataset
 Game sales data have and always will be safely guarded information.
 The dataset consist of transaction data from over 110 unique players that was gathered through goodwill and publicly available sources.